Only when we accept our differences can we see our similarities …

 I have been witnessing the phenomenon unfold with my two beautiful daughters in their relationships with each other.
-As they grow and mature they are slowly accepting their differences and in turn getting a sneak peak at their similarities.
+As they grow and mature they are slowly accepting their differences and in turn getting a sneak peek at their similarities.
 I take a front row seat as the magic unfolds.

 Vacationing with my dear friend has been a wonderful, enlightening experience.
 It is one of those experiences that you walk into not really knowing how it will all play out because the relationships we generally have with our girlfriends include coffee, lunch, walks, dancing, deep conversations over dinner and then you go back to your life until you meet again.
 On vacation together we are now living together essentially for 16 days in a bungalow, getting to know each other on a completely different level.

 In the settling and accepting each other’s differences we have come to notice the similarities.

 Patience and waiting have become part of this process for me and I have enjoyed watching myself as this acceptance has unfolded.
 It becomes a skill, a fine tuned, well-practiced skill to be in the moment, especially the moments that challenge me, those moments that I must wait, those moments that I must adjust my usual way of doing things and shift.
 It is so easy, so conditioned to feel annoyance bubbling under the surface, to hear the mind, the chatter, the story making, sit with the fact that something is not happening at the speed with which I normally travel.